 Publishers and brands from across industries are wise to video and pursuing it in full force.
 For example, 79% of digital publishers planned to increase their online video investment in 2016.
 Judging from the endless stream of online video we’ve seen this year, it’s safe to assume the vast majority followed through on those plans.

-Effectively leveraging video isn’t as simple as just crafting and sharing video, though.
+Effectively leveraging video isn’t as simple as just crafting and sharing videos, though.
 You need a focused strategy to get the most out of online video.
 And every good video strategy is composed of four primary components.

 1. Think social

 Not all video is created equal.
 Certain types of content are better suited to different purposes (an hour-long product demo, for example, is not the type of content that does well on social).

 A strong video strategy is social-centric.
 It’s through social video brands and publishers of any kind can grow their following and reach new audiences.